Jankaz2/movins-layout/README.md

  - access to history of tickets that you bought.

 As an **admin** you are able to:
- - do all of the normal user possibilities
+ - do whatever the normal user can
  - adding new cinemas,
  - reviewing users list,
  - cinema modification,